timothyshull/programming_notes/hardware/digital_design.md

 10      look at funct field
 11      n/a
 ```
-- truth table can use don’t care’s X1 and 1X instead of 01 and 10 to simplify the logic because ALUOp is never 11
+- truth table can use don't care's X1 and 1X instead of 01 and 10 to simplify the logic because ALUOp is never 11
 - ALU should add or subtract when ALUOp is 00 or 01
 - decoder examines the funct field to determine the ALUControl when ALUOp is 10
 - for the implemented R-type instructions